-The Committee regularly reviews the procedures implemented in order to assess the efficacy of internal monitoring, specifically:
+The Committee regularly reviews the procedures implemented in order to assess the efficacy of internal control, specifically:

-- Analysing the effectiveness of the internal monitoring of the processes implemented by the Company and its subsidiaries. - Checking whether there are any potential weaknesses in the internal monitoring procedures and the Company's ability to respond to them. - Overseeing and coordinating any significant changes made to the internal monitoring procedures associated with the financial information. - Reviewing and confirming that the appropriate criteria are applied when developing the processes for the closing of the financial statements. - Carrying out regular follow-ups on the action taken in order to correct the weaknesses identified during audits.
+- Analysing the effectiveness of the internal controls of the processes implemented by the Company and its subsidiaries. - Checking whether there are any potential weaknesses in the internal control procedures and the Company's ability to respond to them. - Overseeing and coordinating any significant changes made to the internal control procedures associated with the financial and non-financial information. - Reviewing and confirming that the appropriate criteria are applied when developing the processes for the closing of the financial statements. - Carrying out regular follow-ups on the action taken in order to correct the weaknesses identified during audits.